puppetlabs/puppetlabs-postgresql/README.md

 Sets the OS user to run `psql`.
 Default: the default user for the module, usually `postgres`.

+##### `connect_settings`

+Specifies a hash of environment variables used when connecting to a remote server.
+Default: Connects to the local Postgres instance.

 #### postgresql::server::pg_hba_rule

 Allows you to create an access rule for `pg_hba.conf`.
 For more details see the [usage example](#create-an-access-rule-for-pghba.conf) and the [PostgreSQL documentation](http://www.postgresql.org/docs/current/static/auth-pg-hba-conf.html).